bernie724/archi/README.md

 # archi
-A personal set of scripts to automate the installation of Arch Linux as a desktop system.
+A personal set of scripts to automate the installation of Arch Linux as a Desktop system.

 I am moving away from distro package manangers and using flatpak more.

 Arch seemed to be a good fit for that.

-I have nothing to do with Arch Linux, this is for my personal use.
+I have nothing to do with Arch Linux of flatpak for that matter, this is for my personal use.

 Make sure to read: https://wiki.archlinux.org/title/installation_guide